 In Beauty and the Beast, Belle and her father are socially shunned by the members of the village where they live - Maurice for his inventions and generally unconventional ideas, Belle for the fact that she enjoys reading and daydreams a lot.

 Megamindends up giving super powers to Hal Stewart, who then uses them to exact revenge on society for treating him like a loser.Megamind himself counts as well.
 His being ostracized and bullied in school is what initiates his Start of Darkness.

-In the Animated Adaptation of How to Train Your Dragon, the other Viking children are this to Hiccup, the protagonist.
+In the Animated Adaptation of How to Train Your Dragon, the entire Viking communitty is this towards Hiccup, the protagonist.
 The community places a high value on brawn and physical bravery, and Hiccup is on the small and scrawny side.
 He has exceptional intellect and skill when it comes to mechanics and building things, but until his dragon-taming abilities are finally showcased, he gets mocked.
 Even his father...